Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Stabilized Neural Differential Equations

 on an invariant manifold $\mathcal{M} = \{u \in \sR^n \,;\, g(u) = 0\}$.
 A vector field $\dot u = h_{\theta}(u)$ admits all solutions of \cref{eq:prop1} on $\mathcal{M}$ if and only if $h_{\theta}|_{\mathcal{M}} = f_{\theta}|_{\mathcal{M}}.$ \end{theorem}

 Since $g(u) = 0$ on $\mathcal{M}$, the second term on the right-hand side of \cref{snde_general} vanishes on $\mathcal{M}$.
 Therefore the SNDE \cref{snde_general} admits all solutions of the constrained NDE \cref{nde_manifold}.
-Next, we will show that under mild conditions, the additional stabilization term in \cref{snde_general} ``nudges'' the solution trajectory to lie on the constraint manifold in the sense that $\mathcal{M}$ is asymptotically stable. \begin{theorem}[adapted form \citet{CH95}] Suppose the stabilization matrix $F(u)$ is chosen such that the matrix $G(u)F(u)$, where $G(u) = g_u$ is the Jacobian of $g$ at $u$, is symmetric positive definite with the smallest eigenvalue $\lambda(u)$ satisfying $\lambda(u) > \lambda_0 > 0$ for all $u$.
+Next, we will show that, under mild conditions, the additional stabilization term in \cref{snde_general} ``nudges'' the solution trajectory to lie on the constraint manifold such that $\mathcal{M}$ is asymptotically stable. \begin{theorem}[adapted from \citet{chin1995stabilization}\footnote{We note that there is a minor error in the proof of \cref{theorem2} in \citet{chin1995stabilization}, which we correct here.}] Suppose the stabilization matrix $F(u)$ is chosen such that the matrix $G(u)F(u)$, where $G(u) = g_u$ is the Jacobian of $g$ at $u$, is symmetric positive definite with the smallest eigenvalue $\lambda(u)$ satisfying $\lambda(u) > \lambda_0 > 0$ for all $u$.
 Assume further that there is a positive number $\gamma_0$ such that

 for all $u$ near $\mathcal{M}$.
 Then the invariant manifold $\mathcal{M}$ is asymptotically stable in the SNDE \cref{snde_general} if $\gamma \geq \gamma_0 / \lambda_0$. \end{theorem} \begin{proof} Consider the Lyapunov function $V(u) = \frac{1}{2}g^T(u)g(u)$.
 Then (omitting arguments)